 A large portion of the drive is along the coast, which makes for phenomenal views out over the Long Island Sound and into the Atlantic Ocean.
 If you want, can actually do the entire drive along the coast.
 And the downside?
 Well, it will add a solid 2 hours to your drive (especially since you’ll have to go through Boston).
 But, if you’re not worried about time and your main goal is to have fun, then I deffo recommend taking the scenic route.

 Also, along the way, definitely stop by the Fort Popham State Historic Site, a former Civil War-era defense fortification, as well as Reid State Park.
 Both are fab and total must-sees before you get to your final destination.

-Now, once you’re finally in Boothbay Harbor itself, the Coastal Maine Botanical Gardens is 100% worth your time.
+Now, once you’re finally in Boothbay Harbor itself (easily one of the best beach towns in Maine), the Coastal Maine Botanical Gardens is 100% worth your time.
 Because this 250-acre seaside botanical garden is one of my fave places in Maine.
 I could also happily spend a whole day here since there’s a cute cafe inside with sustenance.

 In addition to the botanical gardens, there’s also the Boothbay Railroad village, a place where you can relive your childhood dream of being a train conductor (just me?), or the Maine State Aquarium, which is pretty small in size.
 But, what it lacks in size it more than makes up for with giant lobsters that you can touch.